Here Are the Most Probable Scenarios for XRP in the Coming Days (Ripple Price Analysis)

 By Edris

-Against USDT, the price has been consolidating below the 200-day moving average, located around the $0.5 mark.
-It has failed to close above the mentioned moving average in the last few days.
+The price has been going through a bearish trend on the daily timeframe against USDT.
+The 200-day moving average, located around the $0.5 mark, is currently acting as resistance, preventing the price from rising toward the $0.55 resistance zone.

-The RSI indicator has been showing values below 50% for a while now, indicating that the momentum is in favor of the sellers.
-Therefore, at the moment, a bearish continuation towards the $0.43 level or even lower is more probable.
+If the 200-day moving average holds, it is likely that the market will drop to the $0.43 support level in the short term.
+The RSI indicator also shows values below 50%, indicating that the momentum is in favor of the sellers, and a retest of the mentioned $0.43 level is probable.

 PrimeXBT Special Offer: Use this link to register & enter CRYPTOPOTATO50 code to receive up to $7,000 on your deposits.